c-rus/veriti/README.md

 \* Supported Software Driver Layers: Python
 \** Supported Hardware Driver Layers: VHDL

-This separation of functionality is important in terms of modularity: if a model needs to be written in a different language (such as C++), all that needs to change is to use the proper software drivers the targeted language; the raw data layer and hardware driver layer remain untouched.
+This separation of functionality is important in terms of modularity.
+If a model needs to be written in a different language (such as C++), the only layer required to change is the software drivers layer; the raw data layer and hardware driver layer remain untouched.
+Having well-defined interfaces between these layers allows for the framework to easily expand to new languages.

 ### Software Drivers Layer